sta426hs2025/week02-technology-brainstorm-1r/poolseq.md

 **Application**: Pool-seq's diverse applications include estimating allele frequencies across populations, tracking evolutionary changes over time, detecting signatures of natural selection, assessing genetic diversity and population structure, monitoring low-frequency or rare variants, and studying structural variants such as transposable element insertions or copy-number changes.
 In Kofler et al. (2012), Pool-seq was used to study transposable element dynamics in a natural population of Drosophila melanogaster, revealing a large number of both known and novel insertions and showing how their frequencies are influenced by selection, recombination, and TE family characteristics.

-Examples of Population Genetic Analyses (to estimate population-level metrics) using pool-seq Data:
-- Allele frequency spectrum (AFS): Estimate the distribution of allele frequencies across loci.
+- Allele frequency spectrum (AFS): Looks at how common or rare different genetic variants are across the population.
-- Nucleotide diversity (π) and heterozygosity: Compute from read counts (PoPoolation provides scripts for this)
+- Nucleotide diversity (π) and heterozygosity: Measures how much genetic variation exists by checking how often DNA sequences differ at a site.
-- Tajima’s D, F_ST, and other statistics: Data analylis tools allow fast calculations of F_ST, π, and Tajima’s D from pooled data.
+- Tajima’s D, F_ST, and similar statistics:

+    - Tajima’s D: Checks whether variation looks “normal” or suggests selection/bottlenecks.
+    - F_ST: How genetically different two populations are; higher = more distinct.

-- Detecting selection:
+- Detecting selection: Identifies regions where selection may be acting.
-- Temporal analysis: Compare allele frequencies across time points.
+- Temporal analysis: Tracks allele-frequency changes over time.
-    - Extreme frequency shifts: Identify loci with unusually large frequency changes.
-    - F_ST (Fixation Index) outliers: Detect loci under divergent selection.

 **Sources:**